I was in tears on my neighbour’s doorstep

 4. Stop watching the news!

 TV news is perfect if you want to focus on everything that’s wrong with the world.
-But think about this logically; If you watch the news every day, it would be easy to believe there’s nothing good happening.
+It’s like being stuck in quick sand — you can’t pull yourself out, even though you know you’re going under!
+But think about this logically; If you watch the news every day, it would be easy to believe there’s nothing good happening in the world.
 In fact, if you only watched the news, you’d probably be too afraid to venture out of your house!

 There are millions of people all around the world creating delightful opportunities, doing good deeds, living happy lives and having lots of laughs.
 Those stories don’t make the news each evening.